LFM8787/PSADT.ToastNotification/README.md

 ## Internal functions
 `This set of functions are internals and are not designed to be called directly`
 * **New-DynamicFunction** - Defines a new function with the given name, scope and content given.
+* **New-ToastNotificationParameters** - Constructs the variables array used by the user invokation function.
+* **Invoke-ToastNotificationAsUser** - Shows and Updates the Toast Notification as active user.
+	* **Set-ResultVariable** - Sets a result value given as parameter to the result variable.
+	* **Test-ToastNotificationVisible** - Determines if the previously raised notification is visible.
+	* **Register-WrappedToastNotificationEvent** - Register a WinRT event by wrapping it in a compatible object.
+	* **Register-ToastNotificationEvents** - Registers the events triggered by the notification.
+* **New-ToastNotificationResourceFolder** - Creates a folder where the icons and library will be located.
 * **New-ToastNotificationAppId** - Registers the application identifier in registry.
 * **New-ToastNotificationProtocol** - Registers the protocol in registry.
 * **New-ToastNotificationProtocolCommandFile** - Creates a new file with the script used by the protocol.